 Let's end this by looking towards the future.
 The environment is becoming more and more of an important consideration especially for our younger generations.
 Do you have any clever ideas that people can implement to be more mindful of plants, greenery, and the environment in their everyday lives?

 I love this question.
 More than ever, it's becoming increasingly paramount to think about the environment and how we can take steps to preserve it.
 Children really are our future, and it's my biggest hope that we can help teach younger generations about the mutually beneficial relationship we have with plants and the environment.

 Here are a few ideas:

 1) Propagate plants!
 As you know by now, propagation allows you to create new plants from existing plants.
 It's really magical, rewarding, and can be done in many ways.
 It's also a clever way to multiply your plants without having to buy new ones.

 2) Grow your own avocado plant from a seed.
 It takes up to 2-8 weeks, but it's a great lesson in building patience, and learning that growth takes time.
 Also a terrific excuse to make lots of guacamole!

 3) Grow your own family herb garden.
 And then use the fresh herbs in your dishes at home.
 A great way to introduce healthy eating habits from a young age.

-Suji wears the Pockets Shirt SS17 (Coming Soon)
+Suji wears the Linen Pocket Shirt SS17

 To learn more about plants and tinybloom RSVP to our Plant Propagation Workshop on Wednesday 26th April, 7-9pm.
 Suji's debut collection of ceramic vessels and planters will be available in our Williamsburg location from April 15 until May 14.
 You can also follow Suji on her plantstagram @tinybloom.